 Until recently in the public cloud, some amount of data loss was inevitable, and businesses needed to settle for minimizing the Recovery Point Objective and getting it as close to zero as they possibly could.

-Statehub managed service bridges the gap between regions to support higher availability with lower latency between regions, clouds, and locations.
+Statehub Managed K8s Data Fabric bridges the gap between regions to support higher availability with lower latency between regions, clouds, and locations.
 Statehub ensures that your data is replicated in real-time, making the distance limitations and infrastructure concerns irrelevant.
 With Statehub, Zero RPO replication in the public cloud is finally within reach.